Autism Spectrum Disorders

 Then it’s time to get some support.
 You don’t have to carry this alone.
 There is help!

 There are multiple treatment methods for the person with ASD.
 There are different schools of thought on how to treat autism.
-Some people say to change the undesirable behaviour and others say the cure is “acceptance’ and forcing people with ASD into a neurotypical world is difficult.
+Some people say to change the undesirable behaviour and others say the cure is “acceptance’ and that forcing people with ASD into a neurotypical world is difficult and unfair.

 Speaking with a therapist with experience in ASD will help you to better understand your or your child’s condition.
 You can learn coping skills for yourself and ways to support your loved one with ASD.